liamcripwell/liamcripwell.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently a machine learning scientist at [NuMind](https://numind.ai) where I am working on NuExtract, a family of LLMs specialized for multi-modal information extraction.
+I am a machine learning scientist at [NuMind](https://numind.ai) where I primarily work on [NuExtract](https://huggingface.co/numind), a family of LLMs specialized for multi-modal information extraction.

 I have broad research interests including language models, evaluation, controllability/alignment, and information retrieval.
 I am also passionate about applications of NLP and machine learning to accessability, medicine/health-care, and other human-facing domains.